How to watch Samsung Galaxy Unpacked: Galaxy Z Fold 3, Z Flip 3, Watch 4 and more

 Samsung Galaxy Unpacked: what we're expecting

-Going by the rumors and teasers we've seen, it would appear that Samsung's got three main products to show off.
+Going by the rumors and teasers we've seen, it would appear that Samsung's got four main products to show off.

 The first is the Samsung Galaxy Z Fold 3, the third generation of its larger foldable phone model.
 While the original Galaxy Fold was rough around the edges, and the Galaxy Z Fold 2 smoothed those edges off, the Z Fold 3 seems to be bringing in further refinements worthy of the phone's assumed $2,000 asking price.